rathead-industrial-products/rtos/doc/quick_reference_guide.md

 The eexIdleHook() function is called when there are no threads ready to dispatch.
 This is a function, not a thread, and it must return.
 The idle function is normally used to put the processor to sleep, and returns an integer representing the number of milliseconds the processor was asleep, which is added to the system timer. eexIdleHook() may pend and post, but must not block.
 The default function just returns to the scheduler and gets called again repeatedly until there is a thread ready.

+The idle function must wake from sleep and return immediatedly after an interrupt in case a thread was readied as a result of the interrupt.

 To override the default implementation implement a function of the form:
 ```
 uint32_t eexIdleHook(uint32_t sleep_for_ms) {